-The following sets forth certain information with respect to the executive officers of the Company, as of the date of this Form 10-K/A. All officers of the Company serve at the discretion of the Company's Board.
+The following sets forth certain information with respect to the executive officers of the Company, as of the date of this Proxy Statement.
+All officers of the Company serve at the discretion of the Board.

 Name Age Position Philip A. Falcone 50 Chairman of the Board and Chief Executive Officer Omar M. Asali 42 Director and President Thomas A. Williams 53 Executive Vice President and Chief Financial Officer David M. Maura 40 Director and Managing Director and Executive Vice President of Investments Michael Sena 39 Vice President and Chief Accounting Officer